Three Ridges: This Strenuous Loop Hike Rewards with Wide-Open Mountain Vistas

 We turned right onto the blue-blazed Mau-Har Trail.
 From here, you’ll ascend for nearly a mile, up a switchback section of trail.
 It’s very steep in some places.

 You’ll then descend.
-At the 11.1-mile mark, you’ll reach a sign for a waterfall on the left.
-There’s talk of a yellow-blazed trail to a waterfall, but we did not see a waterfall.
+At the 11.1-mile mark, you’ll reach a yellow-blazed trail and a sign for a waterfall on the left.
+Unfortunately, we did not see a waterfall.

-We saw two yellow blazes, but nothing more.
-Honestly, I think it was the time of year.
+I think it was the time of year.
 The water levels were low.
-There were some cascades, but it was just okay.
+There was a small pool of water and some cascades, but it was just okay, so we pressed on.

-From here, it’s nearly all uphill for the next 3.9-miles.
+From here, it’s nearly all uphill for 3.9 miles.
 The Mau-Har Trail parallels Campbell Creek for much of this mileage.
 There are some small falls here and there.

-There are also a few places along the trail where you can step out to a small watering hole.
+There are also a few places where you can step out to a small watering hole.
 You’ll cross over Campbell Creek a couple of times, but there are no views.

-In some spots, you’ll need to dig deep to reach the Maupin Fields Shelter at the 13.0-mile mark.
-This area is similar to Harpers Creek with a shelter and lots of camp sites.
+You will reach the Maupin Fields Shelter at the 13.0-mile mark.
+This area is similar to Harpers Creek with a shelter, a picnic table and lots of camp sites.

-Honestly, I was exhausted by the time I arrived at Maupin Fields.
-I took off my backpack, drank the last few sips from my water bottle and prepared for the final steps.
+I was exhausted by the time I arrived at Maupin Fields.
+I took off my pack, drank the last few sips from my water bottle and prepared for the final push.

 From here, continue past the shelter.
 There are three trails through the camp sites that all re-connect at the Appalachian Trail at the large trail kiosk.